-To date the teams have raised over £22,000 which has been used to contribute toward the cost of employing online support workers who are on hand to provide help and advice to young carers to ensure a safe environment where young carers can chat to others in a similar position.
-Their contribution has enabled us to massively increase our capacity (from two staff to four) and we are now able to support more carers, whilst continuing to deliver innovative, high quality service that makes a difference.
-Another huge plus is that we are now in a position to develop the support we give to young adult carers who have their own distinct set of needs.
+The teams raised over £22,000 which has been used to contribute toward the cost of employing online support workers who are on hand to provide help and advice to young carers to ensure a safe environment where young carers can chat to others in a similar position.
+Barclays Bank Plc continue to support Carers Trust year on year through the Pennies from Heaven scheme in which employees can opt to donate the spare payslip pennies from each month’s salary to the charity.

 Whilst Butlins initially wanted to support The Trust to help young carers they very quickly realised that they could make an even bigger difference by supporting carers of all ages.
 They were also very clear that they wanted the money they raise to be unrestricted enabling The Trust to allocate and respond to areas of support in most need.

 The energy, enthusiasm, support and dedication of the team at Butlins and the way in which they work together with the team from The Trust is, undeniably, the catalyst in making the partnership such a positive and fun relationship.
 The teams at the Resorts and at Hemel Hempstead are extremely inventive in their fundraising ideas from parachute jumping to a 400 cycle ride between the three Resorts.